wwarthen/RomWBW/Source/Doc/SystemGuide.md

 program image contains a full copy of the HBIOS to be installed and run.
 Once the Application Boot program is loaded by the previous operating system, control is passed to it and it performs a system initialization similar to the ROM Boot, but using the image loaded in RAM.
-Once te new HBIOS completes it's initialization, it will launch the Boot Loader just like a ROM boot.
+Once the new HBIOS completes its initialization, it will launch the Boot Loader just like a ROM boot.

 The Application Boot program actually contains two other components